dronenb/notes/docs/shell.md

-# Shell Scripting
+# Shell Scripting + `bash` + `zsh` Tricks

-Useful one liners that I always end up Googling or obscure things that took me awhile to come up with.
+Useful one liners that I always end up Googling or obscure things that took me awhile to find or come up with.

 ## Disable Bash deprecation warning in macOS